Nilüfer River

 In Turkish, nilüfer means "water lily."
-The river may have been renamed for the flowers or for Nilüfer Hatun, a wife of the Ottoman sultan Orhan I. The district of Nilüfer in Bursa Province is named after the river.
+The river may have been named for the flowers or for Nilüfer Hatun, a wife of the Ottoman sultan Orhan.
+The district of Nilüfer in Bursa Province is named after the river.

 Today, the Doğancı-1 Dam crosses it.

+Writing in the 19th century, John Cramer considered the Nilufer to be the classical Odrysses though noted there were some problems with this.
+(Horisius).
+C. Foss, in compiling Map 52 for the Barrington Atlas, silently rejects this identification, preferring the modern Kara Dere (Karacay; a left tributary of the Simav_River).
+Its plain was known as Mygdonia and formed the Persian satrapy of Dascylium.
+It formerly flowed into the Rhyndacus but now joins the Simav (ancient Macestos) north of Karacabey.